melonysmith/google-homepage/README.md

 The Odin Project

-Project for Web Development 101: HTML & CSS
+Project for Web Development 101: HTML & CSS: Google Home Page

 Create a clone of the Google home page.